JaneliaSciComp/zarrcade/README.md

 conda activate zarrcade
 ```

+### (Optional) Try an example

+See the [Example](#example) section below to try out the example before working with your own data.

 ### 3. Create OME-Zarr images

-If necessary, convert your image(s) to OME-Zarr format, e.g. using bioformats2raw:
+If your images are not already in OME-Zarr format, you will need to convert them, e.g. using bioformats2raw:

 ```bash
 bioformats2raw -w 128 -h 128 -z 64 --compression zlib /path/to/input /path/to/zarr
 ```

 If you have many images to convert, we recommend using the [nf-omezarr Nextflow pipeline](https://github.com/JaneliaSciComp/nf-omezarr) to efficiently run bioformats2raw on a collection of images.
 This pipeline also lets you scale the conversion processes to your available compute resources (cluster, cloud, etc).

 ### 4. Import images and metadata into Zarrcade